Spatially resolved gas-phase metallicity at z~2-3 with JWST/NIRISS: Results and Interpretations

 \subsection{Metallicity gradients}

 We present the \texttt{NebulaBayes} metallicity profiles and the gradients measured above in \cref{fig:zgrad}.
-The measured metallicity gradients for most of the galaxies are consistent with being flat within uncertainties; one galaxy shows a slightly positive gradient while another hosts a negative radial gradient.
+The measured metallicity gradients for most of the galaxies are consistent with being flat within uncertainties; one galaxy (ID \#2867 in Par028) shows a slightly positive gradient while another (ID \#1333 in GLASS) hosts a negative radial gradient.
 Forcing a smooth linear fit to metallicity profiles with a high degree of scatter, is not necessarily optimal.
-Several studies have adopted non-radial approaches to quantify metallicity maps, including measuring azimuthal variations \citep[e.g.,][]{Ho:2018aa}, performing geostatistical analysis \citep{Metha:2021aa}, and characterising the full metallicity distribution \citep{Acharyya:2025aa}.
+Several studies have adopted non-radial approaches to quantify metallicity maps, including measuring azimuthal variations \citep[e.g.,][]{Ho:2018aa}, performing geostatistical analysis \citep{Metha:2021aa}, and characterizing the full metallicity distribution \citep{Acharyya:2025aa}.
 However, the quality of signal in our spatially resolved emission line maps is insufficient to employ more sophisticated approaches at this stage.